usaid-cs/yesterday-i-learned/random.md

 1. Projects fail far more often because the software never really works properly than because they missed a tight market window.
 According to some random person on the Internet, at least.
 1. Soaking pasta for an hour or more before boiling saves a lot of time.
 1. The [FICO credit score](http://en.wikipedia.org/wiki/FICO_score#FICO_score) is quite well documented and broken down.
-1. The black piece of plastic between the hood and the windscreen is called the *wiper cowl*, not the taint.
 1. [Loan payments](http://www.financeformulas.net/Loan_Payment_Formula.html) are not simply (price * interest).
 It follows a non-linear exponent.
 1. [Earthquake lights are piezoelectric](http://news.nationalgeographic.com/news/2014/01/140106-earthquake-lights-earthquake-prediction-geology-science/).
 1. The british flag is upside down when [the red (Scottish) line does not touch the pole at the top half of the flag](https://www.google.ca/search?q=british+flag+upside+down)
 1. Blind programmers use [extremely fast TTS](http://blog.freecodecamp.com/2015/01/a-vision-of-coding-without-opening-your-eyes.html?m=1) to "read" code.
-1. The `<small>` HTML tag is reserved for defining "smallprint" or legal text.
 1. [The Mozambique drill](http://en.wikipedia.org/wiki/Mozambique_Drill) consists of shootong twice in the chest, then one to the head, to make sure someone is dead.
 1. "Cortana" the AI name came from Halo.
 1. [Native Americans did not grow corn, beans, and squash together](https://www.reddit.com/r/todayilearned/comments/2us94z/til_the_native_americans_planted_corn_beans_and/cobdujr).
 The plants do not mutually benefit each other.